CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 !az provider register -n Microsoft.ContainerInstance
 ```

-The leading `!` tells the notebook cell to execute the code on the command line inside the Azure Notebook VM.
+The leading `!` tells the notebook cell to execute the code on the command line inside the Jupyter Notebook's VM.

 As before, let's connect to our Workspace (not really needed, as we're still in the same notebook):